What’s New in ShakeCast: Introducing Version 3.0

 Good News!
-ShakeCast 3.0 (beta) is here, and it is available for cloud-based ShakeCast hosting!
-What does this mean for you?
-Well, for one, you can now run ShakeCast with little or no hardware investment, achieve off-site redundancy, and avoid frustrating internal IT roadblocks.
-Alternatively, you can continue to host ShakeCast internally, but update to a Virtual Machine (VM) environment to avoid challenging hurdles introduced due to local idiosyncrasies of your hardware, software, or network.
-Either, way, ShakeCast V3 is a lot easier to install, use, and maintain.
+ShakeCast 3.0 is here, and it is available for cloud-based ShakeCast hosting.
+You can now run ShakeCast with little or no hardware investment, achieve off-site redundancy, and avoid frustrating internal IT roadblocks.
+Alternatively, you can continue to host ShakeCast internally, but update to a Virtual Machine (VM) environment to avoid challenging hurdles introduced due to local idiosyncrasies of your hardware, software or network.
+Either way, ShakeCast V3 will be much easier to install, use and maintain.

 Some of the new features, documented in the ShakeCast User Guide, include:

 - Support for Linux VM/Cloud (Amazon Web Services)

 - Windows 8/7 stand alone image/install (coming soon; contact us)